How to Connect PHP with Different Database Systems

 Connecting PHP with different database systems is essential for building dynamic and interactive websites.

-This blog post will explore how PHP can establish connections with various database systems such as MySQL, PostgreSQL, and SQLite.
+This blog post will explore how PHP can establish connections with various database systems such as MySQL, PostgreSQL, MongoDB, and Oracle.

 The ability to connect PHP with different database systems provides developers with the flexibility to work with various database technologies.